Bakery-style Chocolate Chip Muffins made from scratch.

 - Add chocolate chips.
 Fold until the mixture is just combined – be careful not to over mix or your muffins will be tough.

 - Spoon out the mixture into your prepared tin.
-Bake for 5 minutes before turning down the heat to 180 C (360 F) and bake for a further 13-15 minutes or golden brown on top and a skewer inserted into the middle comes out clean.
+Bake for 5 minutes before turning down the heat to 180 C (350 F) standard / 160 C (320 F) fan-forced and bake for a further 13-15 minutes or golden brown on top and a skewer inserted into the middle comes out clean.

-*If you don’t have any buttermilk on hand, make your own by combining 1 cup of milk with 1 tablespoon of white vinegar.
+Buttermilk: If you don’t have any buttermilk on hand, make your own by combining 1 cup of milk with 1 tablespoon of white vinegar or fresh lemon juice.
 Leave to curdle for 5 minutes before using.